-Welcome to Day 1492 of our Wisdom-Trek, and thank you for joining me.
+Welcome to Day 2199 of Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom

 What Does God Want – God Still Wanted A Family – Daily Wisdom

 What Does God Want? – God Still Wanted A Family